 Solar generators have significant longevity depending on the technology they use.
 Most rely on lithium batteries that will store power for 2-3 years.

 As with lots of products in the solar industry, solar generator cost varies widely.
 Smaller generators can start at around $300 with higher capacity generators costing upwards of $5,000.

 Should you buy a solar generator?

-If you’re looking to charge small appliances on the go on an RV or boat, a solar generator might be right for you.
-Given their portability and ease of operation, solar generators offer a unique energy solution for those people on the move who need some extra electricity.
-That being said, the limited power capacity, slow recharge time, and dependence on the sun limit the usability for solar generators as whole home power backup systems.
+If you’re looking to charge small appliances when camping, traveling in an RV, or boating, a solar generator might be right for you!
+Given their portability and ease of operation, solar generators offer a unique energy solution for those on the move who need some extra electricity.
+That being said, the limited power capacity, slow recharge time, and dependence on the sun limit the usability of solar generators as whole home power backup systems.

-For property owners interested in backup energy supply from a renewable power source, the best option is to install a rooftop or ground-mounted solar system with a home battery attached.
-During the day, your panels will produce energy and store anything unused in your battery so that you can draw from that battery when the grid goes down.
-Importantly, a solar energy system without a battery usually cannot operate during a power outage, so installing a home battery with solar panels is a great way to up your property’s resilience against electrical grid issues.
+For property owners interested in a backup energy supply from a renewable power source, the best option is to install a rooftop or ground-mounted solar system with a home solar battery attached.
+During the day, your panels will produce energy and store anything unused in your battery so that you can draw from that power bank when the grid goes down.
+Importantly, a solar energy system without a battery usually cannot operate during a power outage, so installing a solar-plus-storage system is a great way to up your property’s resilience against electrical grid issues.